Tore Nordseth

 Tore Nordseth (born 14 February 1966 in Trondheim) is a Norwegian politician for the Labour Party.

 He served as a deputy representative to the Norwegian Parliament from Sør-Trøndelag during the terms 1997–2001 and 2001–2005.
-From 2000 to 2001 he was a regular representative, covering for Trond Giske who was appointed to the first cabinet Stoltenberg.
+From 2000 to 2001 he was a regular representative, covering for Trond Giske who was appointed to the Stoltenberg's First Cabinet.

 Nordseth was a member of Trondheim city council from 1991 to 1995.